-Jonathan H. King is Managing Director of Strategic Technology Partnerships at Google He sits on numerous technology advisory boards and remains an active privacy academic.
+Jonathan H. King is Chief Revenue Officer at Switch.
+Jonathan brings over twenty years of IT and Telecommunications industry experience from executive positions at Google, WWT, Ericsson, Lumen (formerly CenturyLink) and Verizon.
+Jonathan sits on numerous technology advisory boards and remains a passionate privacy academic.
 After completing his LL.
 M. in Intellectual Property and Technology Law at Washington University in St Louis School of Law, Jonathan was appointed a Visiting Scholar to research and publish articles on the interplay of law, technology and data ethics.

 Jonathan is a regular keynote speaker at various technology and policy conferences and has served on numerous advisory boards.
 Past advisory boards include the Telstra Industry Advisory Board, the Redhat Strategic Advisory Board the Equinix Customer Advisory Board, the Open Data Center Alliance, the Cloud Foundry Foundation, the VMware VSPP Advisory Board, the Ericsson North America Advisory Board and Emerson’s Trellis Technology Advisory Board.
 Jonathan is currently on the Business Advisory Board of the Business and Information Technology department at Missouri University of Science & Technology.

 Jonathan is active in fostering the startup community in and around St Louis and regularly advises entrepreneurs and management teams.
 Jonathan is a former ITEN mentor and contributed to forming Cultivation Capital, a St Louis based venture capital fund committed to promoting early stage Midwest based technology startups.